Sainte-Thérèse Island (Richelieu River): Geography

 Sainte-Thérèse Island is located 8 km upstream of the Chambly Basin and 37.4 km north of the border between Canada and the United States.

-Very elongated in shape, Sainte-Thérèse Island measures approximately 3.9 km in length and a maximum width of 1.0 km.
+Elongated in shape, Sainte-Thérèse Island measures approximately 3.9 km in length and has a maximum width of 1.0 km.
 It is connected to the left bank of the Richelieu River by two road bridges spanning the canal (via the pier forming the right bank of the Chambly Canal).
-The Baillargeon Street, which runs along the west shore of the island, is the island's main road.
+Baillargeon Street runs along the west shore of the island and is the main road.

-The development of the Chambly Canal required the construction of a jetty in order to cut this channel at the height of the northwest part of the island.
-The rue Sainte-Thérèse which passes on this pier stretches for 0.8 km to the north to join the bridge leading to Île Sainte-Marie located downstream.
+The development of the Chambly Canal required the construction of a jetty to cut the channel at the northwestern end of the island.
+Rue Sainte-Thérèse, which runs along this pier, extends for 0.8 km north to join the bridge leading to Île Sainte-Marie located downstream.

-This island faces on the west side to the rivière des Iroquois which flows into the channel passing to the west of the island.
+The island faces, on its west side, the rivière des Iroquois, which flows into the channel west of the island.